 The Writings of John Wesley

-Wesleyscholar provides both collected editions and early primary source materials to facilitate research on the Wesleys and early Methodism.
+Wesleyscholar provides the largest online collection of writings and early primary source materials to facilitate research on the Wesleys and early Methodism.
 This page offers the writings of John Wesley.
 The posted year in the title represents the year of publication.
 New materials are added on a regular basis.
 To receive periodic updates about recent or upcoming articles, and new materials being added, sign up for the wesleyscholar newsletter.

 Page Contents:

-Links to other Wesley sites – see picture icons
+Picture Icons – Links to other Wesley sites

 18th century publications of Wesley’s writings